Understanding Post-Traumatic Stress Disorder: How Specialized PTSD Centers Facilitate Healing

 Prolonged exposure therapy (PET) is considered an effective way to treat PTSD.
 This approach combines psycho-education, breathing retraining, in vivo exposure (thinking about events that trigger symptoms), and imaginal exposure (recalling the trauma).

-During PET at a PTSD treatment center, the therapist helps the patient practice breathing and relaxation skills to try and regulate their response to experiencing trauma both during and after treatment sessions.
+During PET at specialized ptsd centers, the therapist helps the patient practice breathing and relaxation skills to regulate their response to trauma triggers both during and after treatment sessions..
 PET can significantly reduce a person’s PTSD symptoms and risk of relapse.

 Eye Movement Desensitization and Reprocessing Therapy (EMDR)